 For URL lookup requests and replies, some firewalls allow administrators to set up a secure VPN connection between the remote-site firewalls and web protection components.
-Permitted requests then are fulfilled directly from the Internet, providing an optimum combination of speed and security.
-See the firewall documentation to determine if the firewall supports this capability.
+Permitted requests then are fulfilled directly

 If a RADIUS server is being used with the VPN service, RADIUS Agent can be used for transparent user identification.
 See Deploying transparent identification agents.
 For information about installing RADIUS Agent, see Installing web protection components.